senaitfikadu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07 pointers, arrays and strings
+even more pointers, arrays and strings